disinclination/ngPost/README.md

 </pre>

-### Questions / Issues / Requests
-- if you've any troubles to build or run ngPost, feel free to drop me an email
-- if you've some comments on the code, any questions on the implementation or any proposal for improvements, I'll be happy to discuss it with you so idem, feel free to drop me an email
-- if you'd like some other features, same same (but different), drop me an email ;)

-Here is my email: Matthieu.Bruel@gmail.com

-### Supported Languages
-For now, ngPost is translated in Chinese, English, French, German, Portuguese and Spanish.<br/>
-If you'd like to translate ngPost in your language, it's easy to do (there is a nice GUI for that: QtLinguist), please get in touch with me (Matthieu.Bruel@gmail.com)

 ### Thanks
 - Uukrull for his intensive testing and feedbacks and for building all the MacOS packages.
 - awsms for his testing on proper server with a 10Gb/s connection that helped to improve ngPost's upload speed and the multi-threading support